BrownUniversity/terraform-gcp-jupyterhub/README.md

 ![kitchen-tests](https://github.com/BrownUniversity/terraform-gcp-jupyterhub/workflows/kitchen-tests/badge.svg)

 This repository defines a [Terraform module](https://www.terraform.io/docs/modules/usage.html), which you can use in your code by adding a `module` configuration and setting its `source` parameter to URL of this folder.
-See the [examples](/examples) folder for guidance
+This module builds a Kubernetes-based JupyterHub in Google Cloud as used by Brown University.

+In general this module of JupyterHub is configured as follows:

+* Two pools: one for the core components, one for user pods
+* Authentication (Google OAuth has been tested, other arepossible), dummy authenticator is the default.
+* We currently use Infoblox to configure our DNS, we will be making that optional in the future.
+* We provide scale-up and scale-down cronjobs that can change the number of replicas to have nodes be warm for users during class-time.
+* Optional shared nfs volume (for shared data, for instance).

+For general terraform examples see the[examples](/examples) folder.
+In practice we deploy one hub per class at Brown.
+Since most of the deployments are very simplicat, we use Terragrunt to keep configurations concise.
+While our deployment repository is not public at this moment, we hope to provide and example soon.

 # Contents: